galagen8/LightBurn-Camera/README.md

 <img src="https://github.com/user-attachments/assets/787c62e0-cd18-4b79-bb7d-00bf426fecc1" width="350">
 </p>

-It can turns around 2 axis and it just enough for this purposes.
-To manufacture it I used steel and transparent acryllic.
+It can turns around 2 axis around 80 degree and it just enough for this purpose.
+To manufacture it I used steel and transparent acrylic.
+About preffered mounting distance from the table, Lighburn settings and camera calibration etc. you can find 2 pdf manuals stored in "MANUALS" directory.